MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Netherlands/electronic-vat-and-icp-declarations.md

 3. In the **Elec.
 Tax Declaration Card** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](../../includes/tooltip-inline-tip_md.md)]
 4. Choose the **OK** button.

-The XML elements and the accompanying data of the electronic declaration are displayed on the **Lines** FastTab in the **Elec.
+The XML elements and the accompanying data of the electronic declaration are displayed on the **Lines** FastTab on the **Elec.
 Tax Declaration Card** page.

 The XBRL reporter ensures that all account numbers that are imported from Business Central are mapped to the XBRL elements in a report.
 The XBRL reporter also displays a list of errors of unmapped elements or accounts.

 ## To submit an electronic declaration
 With the XBRL reporter, you can submit the Intracommunautaire Leveringen (ICP) declaration or the VAT declaration in the required XML format.
-When it is submitted, the file is sent to the tax authorities as defined in the **Elec.
+When it is submitted, the file is sent to the tax authorities as defined on the **Elec.
 Tax Declaration Setup** page.

 1. In the **Elec.
 Tax Declaration Card** page, choose the **Submit Electronic Tax Declaration** action.
 2. Fill in the fields as described in the following table.